 That’s not to say you shouldn’t challenge yourself, but start off small and set goals to work toward—for example, treating yourself to fast food twice a week instead of daily.

-One study showed increasing your water intake can help you eat less and may reduce body fat, too .
+Increasing your water intake can help you eat less and may reduce body fat, too .
 Drinking water fills you up, which means drinking before a meal can limit your chances of overeating.
-It can also ramp up your metabolism: one study revealed that 500ml of water increased metabolic rate by 30 percent.
+It can also ramp up your metabolism.
+Increasing your water intake by 500ml can increase your metabolic rate by upwards of 30 percent.

 Swapping out high-calorie beverages like sodas with water can also work to shrink your waistline.
 You can add lemon, mint, or low-calorie sweeteners if you must to make H20 more appealing.

 Before we discuss what foods to eat, let’s talk about how to avoid a major weight loss hurdle: overeating.

 Whether your daily calories come from healthy foods like salmon or junk foods like ice cream, you need to consciously control how much you eat.
 There are two options to limit your calories per day to a healthy range:

 Intermittent fasting (IF) involves eating food for a set number of hours every day and fasting for the rest of the time: at least 16 hours.
 Besides weight loss, fasting has proven benefits for the body, such as lowering blood sugar, reducing heart disease risk, and more .